 The Egyptian goddess Isis was the sister and wife of Osiris, and the mother of Horus.
 She was a powerful symbol of maternal love and devotion, as well as a protector of the dead.
 Isis was often depicted as a woman with wings, or as a cobra.
 Our tours include everything from visits to the Great Pyramids and the Sphinx to cruising down the Nile on a luxury yacht.

-Osiris was usually depicted as a green-skinned man with a pharaoh's beard, wearing a white crown with a red feather in it.
-He sometimes also wore the Atef crown or the solar disc and uraeus.
-He was often holding a scepter or crook, and he was sometimes shown carrying a staff.
+The conventional depiction of Osiris entailed portraying him as a man with green skin and a pharaoh's beard, donning a white crown adorned with a red feather.
+On occasion, he would also wear the Atef crown or the solar disc paired with a uraeus.
+In his hands, Osiris often carried a scepter or a crook and was occasionally shown holding a staff.

 There are many temples and shrines dedicated to Osiris all over Egypt.
 The most famous one is probably the Temple of Osiris at Abydos, which was built around 2600 BC. there are plenty of ways to enjoy the country's rich history and culture in comfort and luxury through Egypt Travel packages.